RsyncProject/rsync/rsync.1.md

       the sender's value (requires `--atimes`).
 An alternate value of `U` means that the access time will be set to the transfer time, which happens when a symlink or directory is updated.
-    - The `a` means that the ACL information changed.
+    - The `a` means that the ACL information is being changed.
-    - The `x` means that the extended attribute information changed.
+    - The `x` means that the extended attribute information is being changed.

     One other output is possible: when deleting files, the "%i" will output the string "`*deleting`" for each item that is being removed (assuming that you